cheapjack/LabFromAChip/docs/GettingStarted.md

 <img src="images/LabPacking1.jpg">

-## Welcome!
+## Welcome! ⚠ ️

-Warning ⚠️ This project takes time!
+Warning: This project takes time!

 You now have a genuine foldscope kit with some extras to help you experiment in DIY microfluidics.

-## Foldscope Assembly
+## Preperation: Foldscope Assembly & Testing ⚙️

 The first thing to do is to assemble your Foldscope.
 This takes some practice to get everything assembled and be comfortable viewing something.

-We'll be using an included ready made glass microscope slide for you to test your foldscope so make sure once assembled you [watch the glass slide tutorial](https://www.youtube.com/watch?v=z4qLuXhI3pI)
+We've included a ready made glass microscope slide for you to 'test' your foldscope so make sure once assembled you [watch the glass slide tutorial](https://www.youtube.com/watch?v=z4qLuXhI3pI).
+The slides are labelled and the sample is random but ready to view.
+If you can resolve a clear image and take a picture on your smartphone camera then you are ready to start making your own slides.

 There is an [online user guide](https://www.foldscope.com/user-guide) and [series of tutorials](https://www.foldscope.com/tutorials) on the official Foldscope website and their YouTube channel especially is super helpful.

 Fully fold out the included colour net and read both sides then follow alongwith the YouTube videos above to assemble and use your foldscope.

+## Back in Time ⌛

+When microscopes were first used people did not know what they were looking at; what was a new organism or an artefact of the lens or a tiny lump of grease from a finger?
+Early geneticists, long before they imagined 'seeing' a gene, would often ban them from the laboratory as unreliable.
+We've come a long way.

+In many ways the foldscope puts us back in time as we struggle (and it can be!) to see something.
+However you'll be surprised just how much you actually tacitly 'know' about what you are looking at.
+You'll intimately 'know' when you see the algae or a plant cell sample.
+Unlike laboratory 'scopes' your tiny hand movements and fiddling with your phone are very visible, you actually get to 'feel' when you are seeing something.
+This is a bit like Ian Hacking's idea of 'Intervening'; we 'see' with microscopes partly because of this awareness of how we are interacting with the sample.

+>Remember, with microscopes we are mainly seeing light being **refracted** 'through' an organism when in our world we only ever really see light reflected off the surface of an object.

+## 📲
 ## Phone Viewing

 We have found that the [Phone Viewing Method](https://www.youtube.com/watch?v=0iRCceGCGus&feature=youtu.be) is the best way to to get images which isn't really made clear on the official guidance.
+You **can** hold it up to your eye and day light but really many of us love sharing our images with a phone so we'd like you to try get used to that.

 ![Foldscope phone viewing guide](images/PhoneViewing.jpg)

 There's a helpful [video tutorial](https://www.youtube.com/watch?v=hDIBLYLK_kg) that's well worth checking out.

+We've also found resting on a desk and tilting the phone with the 'scope attached up to light reflected from your desk or laptop is enough illumination

-## Foldscope Ready
+## Foldscope Ready 🔬

 Once you have managed to successfully view the included sample glass slide in the foldscope and got to grips with the phone view, check out your Lab From A Chip booklet.